 |STAT 200 Elementary Statistics||Available||Available||Available|

-- GEOG 30: First time summer offering 2017.
-Future summer availability to be determined
+- GEOG 30: Summer availability to be determined

 - While EGEE 299 and 495 are available any semester, they each require student consultation with adviser and EGEE 299/495 Instructor, Haley Sankey prior to registration.